Difference between ASP.NET Core and ASP.NET MVC 5

 “wwwroot” name can be changed in project.json under “webroot”: “Demowwwroot”

 Difference 6 – New approach to Server side and client side dependency management of packages.

-Any .NET developer would be familiar that References folder holds all DLLs, Nuget packages for particular .NET Framework, While in ASP.NET Core development in Visual Studio we can target DNX 4.5.1 and DNX Core 5.0.
+Any .NET developer would be familiar that References folder holds all DLLs, NuGet packages for particular .NET Framework.

-Leverage the experience of working in Visual Studio IDE and deploy ASP.NET 5 applications either in Windows, Linux or Mac using .NET Core.
+Leverage the experience of working in Visual Studio IDE and deploy ASP.NET Core applications either on Windows, Linux or Mac using .NET Core.
 Its Server side management of dependencies.

 Client side package management in open source community has two great names “Bower” and “NPM”.
 They are part of “Dependencies”.

 Difference 7 – Server side packages save space in ASP.NET Core

 We have been using NuGet package manager to add a reference to assemblies, library, framework or any third party packages.
 They would have being downloaded from NuGet which creates “Packages” folder in project structure.